The Commission’s plan for plastics

 The Ocean Plastics Lab is an exhibition that showcases the contribution of science in understanding and combating the problem of plastics in the ocean.

-The Commission co-organised with the German ministry the exhibition in Brussels in April 2018.
+The Commission co-organised with the German ministry the exhibition in many different locations.

 At the exhibition there were presentations of 15 EU-funded research projects related to marine plastic, microplastic and pollution.